Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Mem_Graph_Tutorial/MemGraphTutorial.md

 6. Ctrl+Click (or Right+Click) one of the CrewMember object cubes in the memory graph.

 7. The context menu displayed offers several useful choices.
-Choose the Jump to Definition selection in the dropdown list.
+Choose the `Jump to Definition` option in the dropdown list.

 Xcode should open your CrewMember class file: